-As the first ‘full-coho’ urban Auckland development to progress to through site acquisition this community project represents a serious step for cohousing in Auckland.
+As the first ‘full-coho’ urban Auckland development to progress to through site acquisition and then consent, this community project represents a serious, high profile step for cohousing in Auckland.

 Cohaus plans for their Grey Lynn site to include shared gardens, laundry facilities, car parking, bike parking, storage, guest room, garden house and common room.
 Transport plans are heavily skewed towards the multimodal habits of existing and future members, with 50 cycle and 9 car parks.

 Plans propose a three-storey building on Surrey Cres and a two-storey building behind, with 19 units, around a shared north-facing courtyard.
 Units range from 50 m2 one bedroom to 190m2 with five bedrooms.

 With many members relying mainly on cycling, walking and public transport to get around, the location by the new cycleway and major bus routes is perfect.